Bulletin Announcement: DuBois

 Use this in your 04/13/2025 bulletin

-Today Jesus tells us “I am among you as one who serves.”
-In accepting the palm branch today you publicly confirm your baptismal promise to follow Jesus as “one who serves.”
-Selfless service defines a family as Christian.
+Today, Jesus tells us, “I am among you as one who serves.”
+By accepting the palm branch today, you publicly reaffirm your baptismal promise to follow Jesus as “one who serves.”
+Selfless service is what defines a family as truly Christian.

 A Family Perspective 4-20-2025